enmasseio/timesync/README.md

 `stop()`  | none        | Stop doing a synchronization every `interval` milliseconds.
 `sync()`  | none        | Do a synchronization with all peers now.

 To be able to send and receive messages from peers, `timesync` needs a transport.
-To hook up a transport like a websocket or http requests, one has to override the `send(id, data)` method of the `timesync` instance, and has to call `timsync.receive(id, data)` on incoming messages.
+To hook up a transport like a websocket or http requests, one has to override the `send(id, data)` method of the `timesync` instance, and has to call `ts.receive(id, data)` on incoming messages.

 Name                  | Return type | Description
 --------------------- | ----------- | ----------------------------------